What is Fund Administration in Private Equity?

 Co-Sourcing: A common ground for fund managers and administrators

 Co-sourcing combines aspects of in-house operations and outsourcing to offer compelling benefits for both fund managers and fund administrators.
 With co-sourcing, a fund administrator leverages the fund manager’s technology platform to complete their accounting and reporting.
 This way, the data stays with the fund manager, but the administrative burden stays with the fund administrator.
+In fact, many GPs for whom the benefits of co-sourcing remain untapped practice shadow accounting, duplicating the work of their fund administrator so that they have their back-office data on hand immediately or as a check on their fund administrator.

 To make co-sourcing work effectively for both parties, it is essential to have a technology solution that can facilitate the arrangement rather than hamper it.
-Allvue’s co-sourcing solution is revolutionizing the industry, offering unrivalled flexibility and scalability through cutting-edge functionality that allows fund managers and administrators to easily share access to data within a single platform.
+Allvue’s co-sourcing solution is revolutionizing the industry, offering unrivaled flexibility and scalability through cutting-edge functionality that allows fund managers and administrators to easily share access to data within a single platform.

 READ MORE: The Ultimate List of Fund Administration Mergers and Acquisitions